 Discover Faversham’s quays, brewery and ancient lanes

-Gary and I live in Kent, and we’ve visited Faversham a few times over the years.
-And no, not just to frequent its historical brewery (though that is a good reason) but, also to stroll its ancient Chartered covered market, delightful lanes and winding tidal creek.
+Gary and I live in Kent, and we’ve visited the historic market town of Faversham a few times over the years.
+And no, not just to frequent Faversham's historical brewery (though that is a good reason) but, also to stroll Faversham's ancient Chartered covered market, delightful medieval lanes and winding tidal creek.

-However, today was a bit different, we’d decided that we weren’t just going to visit our usual stomping ground.
+However, today was a bit different, we’d decided that we were going to explore Faversham in more depth and discover the places to visit in Faversham.
 We’d be more inquisitive and dig a little deeper into Kent’s oldest market town.

 Where is Faversham?